NSW Work Injury Claim

 • Clinical signs and imaging need to line up, not sit in separate reports.

-• Spinal disputes often overlap weekly payments, IME pressure, and section 66 threshold strategy.
+• Spinal disputes often overlap weekly payments, IME evidence, treatment and section 66 assessment issues.

 Treat the claim as an evidence-matching exercise.
-Match the injury event or work aggravation to the first symptom record, then match radiating pain, numbness, weakness, reflex or sensory changes to imaging and work restrictions.
-If the insurer relies on degeneration or an independent medical examination (IME), respond with treating evidence that explains why the current incapacity, treatment need, or impairment is connected to the workplace injury.
+Match the reported work event or duties to the first symptom record, then match radiating pain, numbness, weakness, reflex or sensory changes to imaging and work restrictions.
+If the insurer relies on degeneration or an independent medical examination (IME), the treating evidence should address the applicable personal-injury or disease-aggravation test and explain the claimed connection to incapacity, treatment or impairment.
 Do not wait until a section 78 notice, surgery refusal, or weekly payment cut has already narrowed the record.

 A useful file usually answers four questions in plain language: what changed at work, when nerve symptoms first appeared, what objective signs support radiculopathy, and how those signs affect safe duties.
 The answer does not need to overstate the case.
 It should make the insurer, treating doctor, IME doctor, and any Personal Injury Commission (PIC) pathway deal with the same chronology and the same functional restrictions.